Care for Caregivers

 Caregiver Support for Neurocognitive Disorders & Dementia

-Caring for someone with dementia, Alzheimer’s, or another neurocognitive disorder is heartbreaking in a way most people can’t understand.
+Caring for someone with dementia or Alzheimer’s is heartbreaking in a way most people cannot understand.
 You are grieving a person who is still alive.
 You feel guilty for being angry or exhausted.
-You make impossible decisions every day about safety, care, and what comes next, and you often do it completely alone.
+You make impossible decisions every day about safety and care, and you often do it completely alone.

 I know this because I spent years working directly with families inside memory-care communities and skilled nursing facilities.
-I was there for the new diagnoses, the escalating behaviors, the tears in the hallway after visits, and the overwhelming guilt when placement finally became the only option.
+I was there for the new diagnoses, the escalating behaviors, the tears after visits, and the overwhelming guilt when placement became the only option.

 You have carried enough.
-You don’t have to carry this part alone.
+You do not have to carry this part alone.

 Healthcare & Helping Professionals